 Location: The Henry R. Luce Center for the Study of American Art, American Wing, mezzanine

-All of the cards come from the Jefferson R. Burdick Collection, the largest and most comprehensive collection of American trade cards ever assembled privately in the United States.
-Burdick (1900–1963), an electrician by profession, deposited more than 300,000 items at the Metropolitan between 1943 and 1963, including thousands of baseball cards, for which he developed a system of record-keeping that remains in use today.
+All of the cards on display are drawn from the Jefferson R. Burdick Collection, the largest and most comprehensive collection of American trade cards ever assembled privately in the United States.
+Burdick (1900–1963), an electrician by profession, deposited more than 300,000 items at the Metropolitan between 1943 and 1963, including more than 30,000 baseball cards, for which he developed a cataloguing system that remains in use today.

 The installation was organized by Freyda Spira, Assistant Curator in the Museum’s Department of Drawings and Prints.

-Since 1993, in response to the overwhelming enthusiasm of young collectors and fans, the Metropolitan Museum has put on display groupings of several dozen baseball cards at a time, rotating them with other cards from the collection at six-month intervals.
-The installation of baseball cards has recently been moved to a prominent position in the Museum’s newly renovated Luce Center.
+Since 1993, in response to the overwhelming enthusiasm of young collectors and fans, the Metropolitan Museum has put on display groupings of several dozen baseball cards at a time, rotating them at six-month intervals.
+This installation is part of a new effort to create installations that focus on other aspects of Burdick’s collection as well.
+The Burdick installations recently moved to a more prominent location in the Museum’s newly renovated Luce Center.